mscerts/hub/src/content/docs/vouchers/studygroups.md

 - Voucher is good for any fundamental exam

 If you are interested, join our [Discord Server](https://discord.gg/microsoft-certification-study-group-676990910176821270) and create a ticket in the Reports and Suggestion channel.
 There are limited seats so be sure not to delay.

+When do the Study Group run?
+First opens up in January, registration ends on February 15th and it ends in March (currently running in trial run) Second opens up in April, registration ends on May 15th and it ends in June Third opens up in July, registration ends on August 5th and it ends in September Forth opens up in October, registration ends on November 15th and it ends in December